eimihar/road-to-frontend/README.md

 # road-to-frontend
 My attempt at crash coursing this probably common journey at understanding modern frontend development.
 Mind you that i've been doing web/system related development for almost 8 years, but it feels like I barely scratched many of them.
-I've heard and used many of these tools, but my fundemantal for frontend is still like super behind.
+I've heard and used some of these tools, but my fundemantal for frontend is still like super behind.
 For eg. I never really used build tools before, or built a frontend app from scratch before.
 These are from my understanding, so please don't mind me, but help me.

 So, introducing frontend from super basic.